uuid6/uuid6-ietf-draft/LATEST.md

 - For v7 and v8 we can add the capabiliy of variable length.
 For existing implementations that expect 128-bits, it should be valid to zero-pad shorter values, and longer values obviously will break.
 128-bits should still probably be the recommended default unless there is a VERY compelling reason to do otherwise.
 Reason: Additional (or less) random bytes allowed, based on application's requirements for uniqueness.
   - Minimum is 9 bytes (up to the variant+version byte)
   - Should we specify a maximum, e.g 64 or 128 or 256 bytes?
 It would almost certainly be useful for implementations to know what the upper limit is.
+  - Implementations are not forced to support non-128-bit values.
+It is perfectly valid for an implementation to say that it implements the spec but choses not to implement variable length for whatever reason (legacy code, performance/size considerations, etc.)
 - Introduce Crockford base32 as a standard text encoding (variable length).
 Existing hex encoding stays as-is, although a definition of what to do with variable length UUIDs encoded as hex is needed.).
 This has the added benefit of being able to use the "-" character to positively identify which text format is in used (hex always has them, crockford base32 never does)

 ## UUIDv6

 - Is just the re-arranged byte sequence as originally described at http://gh.peabody.io/uuidv6/
+- But recommendation is to not use MAC address but CSPRNG bytes instead.
 - The point is to be easy to adapt from an existing UUIDv1 implementation.
 - Anything more complicated or different goes elsewhere.